barbulescualex/alexs.ca/_projects/PixlBux.md

 The B2B facing android application allows you to generate and add QR Codes to images either in a fixed white-space on the side of the image with color coded tags or free placed anywhere.

 The background image is fixed with a dynamic "sticker" overlay in which the user can move, zoom, and rotate the "stickers" (QR codes or color tags).
 Upon saving the sticker layer is drawn onto the background image.
-There was a lot of learning that came along with the graphics work ultimately leading me to start my own image editing and processing iOS application, [Deep Fried](/project/deep-fried).
+There was a lot of learning that came along with the graphics work ultimately leading me to start my own image editing and processing application, on the iOS platform, [Deep Fried](/project/deep-fried).